Meet the GR!PHX Board

 CYNTHIA MRUCZEK

-Cynthia (she/her) wishes Girls Rock existed during her youth.
-After being told "girls don't play guitar" and trying to learn Van Halen songs on the piano, she was finally able to be around like-minded lady rockers who helped her find her identity as a guitarist.
-She has volunteered as a guitar instructor during camp and was ECSTATIC to watch her own daughter bring down the house on drums this past summer.
+Cynthia Mruczek (she/her) wishes Girls Rock existed during her youth.
+After being told, "girls don't play guitar," and trying to learn Van Halen songs on the piano, she was finally able to be around like-minded lady rockers who helped her find her identity as a guitarist.
+She has volunteered as a guitar instructor during Girls Rock!
+Phoenix summer camp and was ECSTATIC to watch her own daughter bring down the house on drums in 2025.
 Cynthia is the co-founder of a local queer band that has been playing shows across Arizona for over 20 years.
 She's a big nerd who loves watching people do what they love.

 Cynthia holds a PhD in Educational Leadership and is currently faculty at the University of Arizona.
 She directs and teaches in the Educational Leadership Doctoral Program (Ed.D.), supporting educational leaders in cultivating safe, inclusive learning spaces across PK–20+ school contexts.
 Her passion is to promote educational equity for students and families who have experienced marginalization across a variety of intersecting identities, including race, ethnicity, gender/gender identity, sexual orientation, and disability status.